 The partial government shutdown has lasted almost 30 days now and let’s be honest, it is a difficult time to be a federal employee.
 Whether you’re being forced to work without pay, or on furlough with no pay, it’s a tough time.
 Seemingly every day there is a new story regarding federal employees—unions suing the government or federal employees being ordered to work without pay.
-It may have you thinking if there’s anything else.
+It may have you wondering about other options, like federal disability retirement.

 The National Treasury Employees Union filed a lawsuit against the government alleging the federal statute allowing some federal employees to be required to work without pay during the shutdown is unconstitutional.